VE7LTX/VE7LTX/README.md

 # Welcome to VE7LTX Diagonal Thinking LTD! 👋

 ## About Me 🚀
 Hey there!
 I'm Matthew Schafer, but you can call me Matt.
-I'm an AI enthusiast and developer and founder of VE7LTX Diagonal Thinking LTD. I'm on a mission to explore the incredible world of artificial intelligence.
+I'm an AI enthusiast and developer and founder of VE7LTX Diagonal Thinking LTD. and Radio Technology Specialist for Impact Radio Accessories!

+I'm on a mission to explore the human ability to learn and grow with the aid of the incredible world of artificial intelligence.
 I'm passionate about leveraging AI to drive innovation and solve real-world problems.
 I also have crazy ADHD and Love nerding out on Zoom Meetings with other tech enthuiasts!

 ## Interests 🌟
 - **Artificial Intelligence (AI)**: I'm captivated by the limitless possibilities of AI and its potential to transform industries.
 From natural language processing to computer vision, I enjoy diving deep into various AI domains and pushing the boundaries of what's possible. 🧠🤖